abolz/Drachennest/README.md

-`Dragonbox` is Junekey Jeon's [Dragonbox](https://github.com/jk-jeon/dragonbox) algorithm using the `to_chars` method provided along with the reference implementation. `Dragonbox*` uses the same algorithm to convert from binary to decimal, but uses a different formatting procedure.
+`Dragonbox` is Junekey Jeon's [Dragonbox](https://github.com/jk-jeon/dragonbox) algorithm using the `to_chars` method provided along with the reference implementation. `Dragonbox*` uses the implementation in from this repository.

 Benchmarks were run on an Intel Core i7-9750H, using Visual Studio 2019 16.6.2, Clang 10.0, 64-bit.
 Timings are in ns.